sshaizkhan/composite_ws/README.md

 Alternatively try to use this [link](https://registrationcenter.intel.com/en/products/postregistration/?sn=N2R2-4JNSSRNK&Sequence=2811162&encema=Wg/bUFJY2qspv9ef8QA1f/5nHuN+p/CyonGMjLT2nvOwcKXymcD+dWF8XDi6H++TyjHdL2SNzEo=&dnld=t&pass=yes)

--**Note :** You'll have to create an intel account to be able to download the libraries
+**Note :** You'll have to create an intel account to be able to download the libraries

 3. Since you have cloned the project in your workspace, your nlopt might not work and might throw a catkin_make error of *linker script*.
-So to get rid of this issue, move to this path - */home/user_PC_name/your_project_name/src/gen_utilities/libnlopt/install* and delete all files inside this folder.
+So to get rid of this issue, move to this path: - */home/user_PC_name/your_project_name/src/gen_utilities/libnlopt/install* and delete all files inside this folder.
 Now, clone the libnlopt library in any folder outside your project folder [libnlopt](https://github.com/stevengj/nlopt.git)

 **Note :** Make sure not to delete *CMakeLists.txt* and *package.xml* files inside your **libnlopt** folder, otherwise you'll face config file error while runnnig *catkin_make* command.